 Sponsor.
 Senior Senator for Iowa.
 Republican.

 Length: 528 pages

-This bill was introduced on December 6, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 5, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.